FlashAndromeda/GPT-3_Showcase/README.md

 IT IS VERY MUCH NOT FINISHED!

-Replace the config.API_KEY with your actual API key and then launch the script through your console.
+Replace the config.API_KEY and config.ORG_KEY with your actual keys and then launch the script through your console.